persalteas/biorseo/INSTALL.md

 biorseo
 yourexamplejobcommandhere
 ```
 You can replace \`pwd\` by the full path of the biorseo/ root folder.
 Here we launch the biorseo image with 3 volumes : A first to give BiORSEO access to the module files, a second to give it access to your trained BayesPairing, and a third for it to output the result files of your job.
-An example job command can be ` ./biorseo.py -i /biorseo/data/fasta/applications.fa -O /biorseo/results --rna3dmotifs --patternmatch --func B`, so the full run command would be
+An example job command can be ` ./biorseo.py -i /biorseo/data/fasta/applications.fa  --rna3dmotifs --patternmatch --func B`, so the full run command would be
 ```
-$ docker run -v `pwd`/data/modules:/modules -v `pwd`/BayesPairing/bayespairing:/byp -v `pwd`/results:/biorseo/results biorseo ./biorseo.py -i /biorseo/data/fasta/applications.fa -O /biorseo/results --rna3dmotifs --patternmatch --func B
+$ docker run -v `pwd`/data/modules:/modules -v `pwd`/BayesPairing/bayespairing:/byp -v `pwd`/results:/biorseo/results biorseo ./biorseo.py -i /biorseo/data/fasta/applications.fa --rna3dmotifs --patternmatch --func B
 ```

 Option 2 : Compile and Install from source (without docker, Linux only)